Rami Gabriel composes original music within and across traditions, he also performs professionally on Oud and Guitar.

 Pick up the album here:

-Currently in production is an album of original soul country rock n’ roll songs by RACS — Rami, Alex Hall, Casey McDonough, and Scott Ligon, recorded at Reliable recorders.
+Currently in production is an album or two of original soul country rock n’ roll songs by RACS — Rami, Alex Hall, Casey McDonough, and Scott Ligon, recorded at Reliable recorders.

 In 2014-2015, Rami received an Illinois Arts Council grant to record original compositions merging Arabic music with Chicago blues.
 Hear some tracks here.